🧡 Skip to main content🔍 Skip to search

 Interconnect

-• Dynamic variables & Events of the Wait for App.
+• Wait for App integration and auditing—Variables (dynamic data) and Events (recorded activity).
 Access the executable name and its process ID.
 Additionally, log information events indicating that the Action is waiting for an application or a timeout has occurred.
 Log failure events to show errors encountered while waiting for an application or when a timeout concludes with a user-specified error condition.

 Notes